dmytrobazavluk/tasks/README.md

   - Add/remove category assignments
   - Save or cancel changes

+- ✓ **Interactive Task Details**
+  - Click task title to expand and view full details
+  - URLs in details automatically become clickable links (open in new tab)
+  - Task metadata displays on one line: "Added: [date], Categories: [list]"
+  - **Checkbox syntax:** Format details with checkboxes
+    - `[]` renders as an unchecked checkbox
+    - `[x]` or `[X]` renders as a checked checkbox
+    - Click checkboxes to toggle completion state
+    - Checked items display with strikethrough styling
+    - Checkbox state persists automatically

 - 💾 **Persist tasks to browser storage**
   - Tasks survive page reload
   - Categories stored separately with auto-migration from old format
+  - Checkbox states persist in task details

 - 📤 **Export/Import**
   - Export all tasks and categories to JSON file